-- (a) The system wide Early French Immersion and Middle French Immersion programs are overseen by the central FSL Department. - (b) Program locations are determined using the following criteria: - (i) Continuation of exemplary program delivery and sustainability; - (ii) Sufficient enrolment in the Senior Kindergarten and/or Junior classes to ensure healthy class sizes at all grade levels, considering attrition rates; - (iii) Balance of English and French enrolment in dual track schools; - (iv) The maintenance of viable English programs, characterized by the relative population of the English stream to the French stream; - (v) Location of site within a catchment area; - (vi) Pathways to intermediate and secondary programs; - (vii) Transportation; - (viii) Existing Immersion/Extended programs within the school and area; - (ix) Other school programs (e.g. Special Education, music, child care); - (x) Pupil place capacity and space utilization rate (SK to Grade 12); - (xi) Projected enrolments over time; and - (xii) Portables as an option to accommodate additional students.
+- (a) The system wide Early French Immersion and Middle French Immersion programs are overseen by the central FSL Department. - (b) Program locations are determined using the following criteria: - (i) Continuation of exemplary program delivery and sustainability; - (ii) Sufficient enrolment in the Senior Kindergarten and/or Junior classes to ensure healthy class sizes at all grade levels, considering attrition rates; - (i) Balance of English and French enrolment in dual track schools; - (iii) The maintenance of viable English programs, characterized by the relative population of the English stream to the French stream; - (iv) Location of site within a catchment area; - (v) Pathways to intermediate and secondary programs; - (vi) Transportation; - (vii) Existing Immersion/Extended programs within the school and area; - (viii)Other school programs (e.g. Special Education, music, child care); - (ix) Pupil place capacity and space utilization rate (SKJK to Grade 12); - (x) Projected enrolments over time; and - (xi) Portables as an option to accommodate additional students.